dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 1. Set TLS for CNX manager.
 For simplicity, we will use kubeadm generated kube-apiserver cert and key for cnx-manager as well.
    Create the tls Secret named `cnx-manager-tls`.
    ```
-   kubectl create secret generic cnx-manager-tls --from-file=cert=/etc/kubernetes/pki/apiserver.crt \
+   sudo kubectl create secret generic cnx-manager-tls --from-file=cert=/etc/kubernetes/pki/apiserver.crt \
    --from-file=key=/etc/kubernetes/pki/apiserver.key -n kube-system
    ```

 1. [Download the `cnx-etcd.yaml` manifest]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation/hosted/essentials/1.7/cnx-etcd.yaml).

-1. As with the `calico.yaml` manifest, run the following command to remove `<YOUR_PRIVATE_DOCKER_REGISTRY>` from the path to the `cnx-node` image.
+1. As with the `calico.yaml` manifest, run the following command to remove `<YOUR_PRIVATE_DOCKER_REGISTRY>` from the path to the `cnx-apiserver` and `cnx-manager` images.

    ```
    sed -i -e 's/<YOUR_PRIVATE_DOCKER_REGISTRY>\///g' cnx-etcd.yaml